 At the end of each year, attendance records are submitted to the principal or delegated authority for checking and storing.

-Summary attendance data is submitted monthly to DEEWR (for February to August of each school year), and is reflected in the School Annual Report.
+Summary attendance data is submitted monthly via the Schools Service Point Web site (according to dates requested by Education Australia), and is reflected in the School Annual Report.